ccedric9/GreedySnake/README.md

 # Greedy Snake Game

-Welcome to the Greedy Snake Game!
 This project implements a classic snake game using Java.
 The main components are the `GamePanel.java` and `GreedySnake.java` files.
 The project provides an interactive game frame, complete with dynamic gameplay mechanics, scoring, and visual feedback.

 ## Getting Started